Woodrow Wilson Professor of Political Science, Chair of Global Studies

 Areas of Expertise

 Professor Mahon teaches courses on political economy, comparative politics, Latin American politics, U.S.- Latin America foreign relations, and Cuba.
-He has authored various articles on taxation in Latin America, political economy, and comparative social inquiry, as well as Mobile Capital and Latin American Development.
+He has authored various works on taxation and financial flows in Latin America, political economy, and comparative social inquiry.
 His current research examines fiscal politics and the reform of the state in Latin America.

 Recent scholarly publications: